TClark1011/vscode-ace-imports/README.md

 - [ ] Allow import dependency to be based on existing of a file existing that matches a glob (eg; importing from `~/utils` if a `src/utils.ts` file exists)
 - [ ] Option to manually specific package.json files to check for installed dependencies
 - [x] Default dependency to use source if not specified
+- [ ] Option to make the completion suggestion have higher priority than other completions (eg; so it shows up first in the list)